from the top...

 2022

 Let Go to Let Grow: In 1993 Jenenne Whitfield founded the Heidelberg Project organization as a 501c3 non-profit to support the artistic vision of Tyree Guyton and the art environment he began in 1986.
-Jenenne lead the organization, as its founding Executive Director, and eventually CEO/President, until stepping down at the end of July 2022 to become the new Director at the American Visionary Art Museum in Baltimore.
-Under Jenenne’s direction the HP organization grew and changed many times, and has fostered countless community and youth serving programs, building off Tyree’s original vision to heal that community through art.
+Jenenne lead the organization, as its founding Executive Director, and eventually CEO/President, until stepping down at the end of July 2022 to move to Baltimore.
+Under Jenenne’s direction the HP organization grew and changed many times, and has fostered countless community and youth serving programs, building off Tyree’s original vision to heal his community through art.
 We are forever grateful for the time, energy, love, and fight that Jenenne brought to the first 29 years of the Heidelberg Project organization and we look forward to the next 29 years as we stand on her shoulders.
 Thank you, Jenenne!